-15. Add sound proofing to your ceiling
+15. Add soundproofing to your ceiling

 If all of that isn’t enough, one of the last things you can do to stop noise from escaping your gym is to add soundproofing to the ceiling.
-In a home gym this is often difficult.
+In a home gym, this is often difficult.
 Since many home gyms are in a garage or basement, the ceiling isn’t very tall to begin with.
 To add noise insulation to a ceiling you’ll have to create some kind of dropped ceiling under the ‘real’ one.
-This will take even more height away that you might really need for your exercises.
+This will take even more height away than you might really need for your exercises.

 In houses where there is already a ceiling installed, you can add extra Rockwool between the joists.
 This will require you to remove the current ceiling and install the insulation.

 If there is no finished ceiling, you’ll have to install a dropped ceiling.
-In that case, you’ve got a few options for sound proofing.
+In that case, you’ve got a few options for soundproofing.